Philo TV review summary:

 After a few days of testing, we found ourselves wishing this personalization applied to the live TV channels, too.
 Instead of showing us what’s “trending live,” we would have liked to see the channels that we actually watch.
 If we’re constantly going to Animal Planet, why not put it right on the home screen instead of making us go through the guide?

 We also wish Philo allowed you to keep watching TV while you channel-surf.
 If you want to see what else is on, you have to leave your current program, go to the guide and do your searching from there.

 One thing we did love?
 When you’re browsing titles, you can hold down the “OK” button on your remote to bring up a short description of the title.
 It sounds like a small detail, but we enjoyed being able to get more information about what was playing without actually changing the channel.

 Aside from that, using Philo felt pretty neutral.
-It didn’t wow us like YouTube TV or actively annoy us like AT&T TV NOW.
+It didn’t wow us like YouTube TV.
 The guide is one of the more basic we’ve encountered, but it was easy to do the things that matter.